nevermined-io/nvm-docs/tutorials/tutorials/getting-started.md

     ```
     This will create an "artifacts" folder and download in it the Nevermined smart contract artifacts.

-## Running the Code
-Execute the following command to run the TypeScript file:

-    yarn start

 This will initialize the Nevermined SDK, configure it with the specified options, and output information about SDK versions.